How to Make Your Wedding Business Legit

 1. A registered entity and EIN

-When you start a business, the first step in all the business planning you have to work through is to become a registered entity.
-A business entity is simply an organization that is formed in order to do business and there are three types:
+When starting a business, the first step in your business planning is to become a registered entity.
+A business entity is simply an organization that is formed to do business, and there are three types:

 - Sole proprietorships